-The paper presents a new e-textile based system, named SWEET Shirt, for biomedical signals remote monitoring.
-The system includes a textile sensing shirt, an electronic unit for data transmission, a custom-made Android application for real time signal visualization and a software desktop for advanced digital signal processing.
-The device allows the acquisition of electrocardiographic, biceps electromyographic and trunk acceleration signals.
-Sensors, electrodes, and bus structures are all integrated in the textile garment, without any discomfort for users.
-A wide set of algorithms for signal processing have been developed to be used by the system, allowing clinicians to rapidly have a complete and schematic overview of patient’s clinical status.
-Aim of this work is to present the design and development of the device and to provide a validation analysis of electrocardiographic measurement and digital processing.
-Results show that the information contained in the signals recorded by the novel systems are comparable with that obtained by a standard medical device used in clinical environment.
-Similar encouraging results are obtained in the comparison of the variables derived from signal processing.
+The paper presents a new e-textile-based system, named SWEET Shirt, for the remote monitoring of biomedical signals.
+The system includes a textile sensing shirt, an electronic unit for data transmission, a custom-made Android application for real-time signal visualisation and a software desktop for advanced digital signal processing.
+The device allows for the acquisition of electrocardiographic, bicep electromyographic and trunk acceleration signals.
+The sensors, electrodes, and bus structures are all integrated within the textile garment, without any discomfort for users.
+A wide-ranging set of algorithms for signal processing were also developed for use within the system, allowing clinicians to rapidly obtain a complete and schematic overview of a patient’s clinical status.
+The aim of this work was to present the design and development of the device and to provide a validation analysis of the electrocardiographic measurement and digital processing.
+The results demonstrate that the information contained in the signals recorded by the novel system is comparable to that obtained via a standard medical device commonly used in clinical environments.
+Similarly encouraging results were obtained in the comparison of the variables derived from the signal processing.